thurga-r/MScProject2023/README.md

    2. Instron Testing
    3. Sensor Linearity Testing

-Specificities on the functioning/purpose of the can be found in the project report.
+Specificities on the functioning/purpose of the code in this repository can be found in the project report.